Thomas Erdos

 Thomas "Tommy" Erdos (born 30 October 1963) is a Brazilian auto racing driver.
-He has raced for most of his career in Great Britain and Europe, where he currently resides in Buckinghamshire England with his partner Sheila.
-He has three children.
+A two-time Le Mans Series champion and 24 Hours of Le Mans winner in LMP2, he has raced for most of his career in Great Britain and Europe, where he currently resides in Buckinghamshire, England.

 Racing career

 Early career

 His first racing was with single-seaters in 1988, in the British Formula First Championship.
 His impressive start to racing saw him finish as runner up in his first season, with eleven podiums, including five race wins.
 A year later he raced in the Formula Ford 2000 Championship, finishing in third, with three race wins.
 In 1990, he stepped up to British Formula Renault.
 His nine podium finishes, including four race wins, was enough to win him the championship.
 Whilst testing for Formula Three at the end of the season, he was involved in a serious accident which left him out of racing for a whole year.
+At the time he lived in Brant Broughton, when he raced for Fortec Motorsport.

 He returned to racing with some success in Formula Renault in 1992 and 1994, with a year in Formula 3 in-between.
 He also worked as an Instructor for the Jim Russell Racing School in 1993, for three years.